 Ibis have entered the Australian English lexicon as “bin chickens”, “tip turkeys”, “sandwich snatchers” and “picnic pirates”, to name just four of their many nicknames.

 They can be found splashed across clothing; probing human rubbish in cartoons and poetry; on cups and tea towels, in children’s books and the daily press.
-Hundreds of ibis-centred objects are for sale online, including gift cards (opens in a new window) and tote bags (opens in a new window).
+Hundreds of ibis-centred objects are for sale online, including gift cards and tote bags.

-Ibis adorn murals, in Victoria, (opens in a new window) Sydney, (opens in a new window) and Perth in Queensland, a baker recently made a cake depicting an ibis eating out of a garbage can commissioned for a 21st birthday.
+Ibis adorn murals, in Victoria, Sydney, and Perth.
+In Queensland, a baker recently made a cake depicting an ibis eating out of a garbage can commissioned for a 21st birthday.

 There is a new vogue for ibis tattoos, especially among schoolies in Surfers Paradise and nostalgic Australians.
 And a prototype for an inflatable ibis for swimming pools, created by a local designer and advertised as “an Aussie icon”, was crowd funded in early 2018.